 State of Work – If checked, state of workers will be determined by state of workplace.
 If unchecked, state of workers will be determined by state of residence.
 This parameter is checked as default, following common practice of currently implemented state programs.

 Simulation Method – This dropdown menu in the GUI main panel allows user to specify the classifier to be used for simulation.
-Current model has implemented Logistic Regression under General Linear Model (GLM), Penalized Logistic Regression, Ridge Classifier, K Nearest Neighbor, Naïve Bayes, Support Vector Machine, and Random Forest.
+Current model has implemented Logistic Regression under General Linear Model (GLM), Regularized Logistic Regression, Ridge Classifier, K Nearest Neighbor, Naïve Bayes, Support Vector Machine, Random Forest, and XGBoost.

 Random seed – If Random Seed is checked, then each run of the model will correspond to a machine-generated pseudo-random state, such that difference between runs should be attributed to randomness if all parameters and input data are held constant.

+Leave Types Allowed – Under the Program tab, user can choose to include/exclude leave types allowed by the program.

+Wait Period – Under the Program tab.
+This is the number of days applicants need to wait from approval until receiving benefits.

+Dependency Allowance – Under the Program tab.
+If checked, user can specify number of spouse and child dependents and the associated incremental wage replacement ratio offered by the program.
+For example, in Exhibit 6, the dependency allowance profile means that the program would offer an additional 7% wage replacement for each additional spouse or child dependent of the applicant, up to a maximum of 5 dependents.

+Recollect – Under the Program tab.
+If checked, approved applicants can recollect program benefits incurred during the above-specified waiting period.
+The Minimum Leave Length value under Recollect is the minimum number of program-paid leave days required for recollection.

+Minimum Leave Length Applied – Under the Population tab.
+This is the minimum number of leave day applied by applicant under the program.
+Default is 5 work days, consistent with existing program statistics that imply all claims and benefits are processed in unit of work weeks.

+Alpha – Under the Population tab.
+This is a hyperparameter of the simulation model that represents how workers with long leave needs would be more likely to take up the program.
+Alpha = 0 means probability of program take up is independent from number of leave days needed.
+The link between take up and leave need is stronger as value of Alpha increases.
+Alpha can take any positive values (including decimal values), subject to bounding conditions imposed by ACS sample size.
+Model calibration based on existing program statistics suggests that Alpha can be as low as 0, and as high as 2.

 Clone factor – Under the Simulation tab, user can specify an integer value to clone the ACS sample, thus be able to obtain more granular simulation results for more ACS persons, with the population weight of each person reduced proportionally to ensure proper aggregation.
 This feature can be useful for smaller ACS samples (such as smaller states) where simulation results may not reach a desirable level of sample variation.

-Engine Type – User can specify whether model should be run using Python or R.

 Run button – After configuring all parameters above, user may click the Run button to execute the simulation program

-Exhibit 6: Advanced Model Parameter
+Exhibit 6: Advanced Model Parameters, Main Panel and Program Tab

 Executing the model